 Guatemala

-PRUMC partners with Fontaine and Paula Greene of Catalyst Resources International (CRI) to meet the physical and spiritual needs of the people of Guatemala.
-Each of our teams work side-by-side with local families and community leaders to continue transformative initiatives.
+PRUMC partners with Fontaine and Paula Greene of Catalyst Resources International (CRI) to meet the physical and spiritual needs of Guatemalans.
+Our teams work side-by-side with local families and community leaders to continue transformative initiatives.

-You will team up with Guatemalan families to build their home from start to finish.
-This intimate experience will allow you to build connections with a local family and share Christian love through the labor of our hands.
-No construction experience is required – only a service heart and willingness to swing a hammer (or play a game of ball!)
-Over the past two years, PRUMC teams have built 13 houses with bathrooms for families in need while also building relationships and friendships.
+In Guatemala, you will team up with local families to build their homes from start to finish.
+This intimate experience will allow you to build connections and share Christian love through the labor of our hands.
+No construction experience is required—only a service heart and willingness to swing a hammer.
+Over the past two years, PRUMC teams have built 13 houses with bathrooms for families in need.

-You will show God’s love to the families of this community with VBS style activities, a community festival, feeding programs and more.
-You will also have the opportunity to spend time at Mimi’s House, the orphanage that is run by our partners at Catalyst Resources International.
-You will be able to hold the babies, lead story-time, and have fun with the kids blowing bubbles.
-These children have much love to share and you’ll enjoy every moment spent in their presence.
+You will also have the opportunity to spend time at Mimi’s House, the orphanage run by our partners at Catalyst Resources International.
+These children have much love to share, and you’ll enjoy every moment spent in their presence.

 FAQs